 Featured artists include: Dean Allison, David Chatt, Amber Cowan, Steffen Dam, Morgan Gilbreath, Tali Grinshpan, Etsuko Ichikawa, Patrick Martin, Rachel Moore, Whitney Nye, Charlotte Potter, Michael Rogers, Erica Rosenfeld, Mary Shaffer, Jeffrey Stenbom, April Surgent, Judy Tuwaletstiwa, Norwood Viviano, and Jeff Zimmer.

-Sponsored by the Laura Moore Cunningham Foundation with additional grant support from the Art Alliance for Contemporary Glass
+A New State of Matter: Contemporary Glass has been organized by the Boise Art Museum.
+The exhibition is sponsored by the Laura Moore Cunningham Foundation with additional grant support from the Art Alliance for Contemporary Glass.

 Support for this exhibition is generously provided by:

 James and Mary Nelson

 The Louis and Helen Padnos Foundation

 Greg and Meg Willit

 Diana Dopson/D*Lux Travel

 Dirk and June Hoffius

 J. Visser Design

 The Keeler Foundation aka The Miner S. and Mary Ann Keeler Fund